Clever/analytics-monitor/README.md

 ## Overview

-`analytics-pipeline-monitor` (APM) runs as a worker that connects to Redshift on an hourly basis and performs the following functions:
+`analytics-monitor` (APM) runs as a worker that connects to Redshift on an hourly basis and performs the following functions:

 - Surfaces data latency by querying all tables for the latest data timestamp.
 A recent timestamp means SOME data is fresh; an old timestamp means NO data is fresh.
 - Delivers actionable alerts by posting a message in #oncall-ip whenever the data latency exceeds a configurable per-table threshold (ex.
 2h).